'It bit me on my neck and I blacked out': Man recalls last week's polar bear attack in Nunavut | CBC News

 The polar bear attacked Kaernerk three times in between attacking the other two.

-Kaernerk said he saw one of the women being attacked in a similar manner in which a polar bear catches a seal.
-He said he started blacking out, but did his best to get up and distract the bear, in an effort to try and save the others.
+When he saw one of the women being attacked, Kaernerk said he started blacking out, but did his best to get up and distract the bear.

-When the bear came down on him again, he said he "felt a tooth on my eye."
+When the bear came down on him again, he said he felt a tooth on his eye.

-"It must've opened its mouth, it bit me on my neck and I blacked out, there was no more sound at all," he said.
+"It must've opened its mouth," he said.
+"It bit me on my neck and I blacked out."

 'Dead silent'